psaikido/hugle.uk/pages/kites/kite-youtubes.md

 Levels 1-8 with a 10/10 score leads to the 'Perfect Master' title.
 Levels 9-14 with a 10/10 score leads to the 'Perfect Double Master' title.

+If you get through all that you get the 'Double Triple Master' title.